What to Eat After Hernia Surgery (And What to Avoid, Including Chocolate)

 It may affect bowel movements

-Higher fat content can lead to more loose stools or discomfort.
+Its fat content can lead to loose stools or discomfort in some people.

 It may contribute to bloating

-Some people experience gas or reflux after eating chocolate.
+Some patients experience gas or reflux after eating chocolate.

 It does not support early healing

-During recovery, priority should be on nutrient-dense foods.
+During recovery, priority should be on nutrient-dense foods that support repair.

 When can you eat chocolate again?

-Most chocolate-loving patients can gradually reintroduce their favorite treat after the early recovery phase, typically after a few weeks, depending on symptoms and your surgeon’s guidance.
+Most patients can gradually reintroduce chocolate after the early recovery phase, typically after a few weeks.
+This depends on your symptoms and your surgeon’s guidance.

 How to reduce bloating and constipation after surgery